BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 You can add a comment when creating the receiving address.
 The comment is never sent to the network, it is only visible inside your wallet and is used for internal bookkeeping only.

-The comment can be seen on the :ref:`Address screen` and in the extended transaction view.
+The comment can be seen on the :ref:'Address screen' and in the extended transaction view.

 Sending the address
 -------------------